samuelshix/solana-api-toolkit/packages/token-service/README.md

 - **Type-Safe**: Written in TypeScript with full type definitions
 - **Error Handling**: Robust error handling with detailed error messages
 - **Circuit Breaker Pattern**: Prevents cascading failures with built-in circuit breaker
+- **Coin mappings**: Included maps of CoinGecko and CoinMarketCap coins to Solana addresses, and scripts to update them
 - **Bundling rpc with api calls**: Bundles direct rpc calls with api calls as needed (e.g. a single getWalletPortfolio() call from the Helius provider uses both `connection.getBalance()` for native SOL and the Helius SDK's `getAssetsByOwner()` for SPL token balances)

 ## Installation